A Supersymmetry Primer: Experimental signals for supersymmetry

 In order to get the observed dark matter density today, the thermal-averaged effective annihilation cross-section times the relative speed $v$ of the LSPs should be about \cite{darkmatterreviews} \beq \langle \sigma v \rangle \>\sim\> 1\>{\rm pb} \>\sim\> \alpha^2/(150\>{\rm GeV})^2, \eeq so a neutralino LSP naturally has, very roughly, the correct (electroweak) interaction strength and mass.
 More detailed and precise estimates can be obtained with publicly available computer programs \cite{DarkSUSY,micrOMEGAs}, so that the predictions of specific candidate models of supersymmetry breaking can be compared to eq.~(\ref{eq:OmegaDM}).
 Some of the diagrams that are typically important for neutralino LSP pair annihilation are shown in fig.~\ref{fig:darkmatterannihilation}.
 Depending on the mass of $\NI$, various other processes including $\NI\NI\rightarrow$$ZZ$, $Zh^0$, $h^0h^0$ or even $W^\pm H^\mp$, $Z A^0$, $h^0 A^0$, $h^0 H^0$, $H^0 A^0$, $H^0H^0$, $A^0 A^0$, or $H^+H^-$ may also have been important.
 Some of the diagrams that can lead to co-annihilation of the LSPs with slightly heavier sparticles are shown in figs.~\ref{fig:coannihilation} and \ref{fig:sfermioncoannihilation}.

-If $\stilde N_1$ is mostly higgsino or mostly wino, then the the annihilation diagram fig.~\ref{fig:darkmatterannihilation}c and the co-annihilation mechanisms provided by fig.~\ref{fig:coannihilation} are typically much too efficient \cite{Mizuta:1992qp,EdsjoGondolo,DNRY} to provide the full required cold dark matter density, unless the LSP is very heavy, of order 1 TeV or more.
-This is often considered to be somewhat at odds with the idea that supersymmetry is the solution to the hierarchy problem.
+If $\stilde N_1$ is mostly higgsino or mostly wino, then the the annihilation diagram fig.~\ref{fig:darkmatterannihilation}c and the co-annihilation mechanisms provided by fig.~\ref{fig:coannihilation} are typically much too efficient \cite{Mizuta:1992qp,EdsjoGondolo,DNRY} to allow the full required cold dark matter density, unless the LSP is very heavy, of order 1 TeV or more.
+This is often considered to be somewhat at odds with the idea that supersymmetry is the solution to the hierarchy problem; on the other hand, it is consistent with the lower bounds set on sparticle masses by the LHC.
 However, for lighter higgsino-like or wino-like LSPs, non-thermal mechanisms can be invoked to provide the right dark matter abundance \cite{AMSBphenotwo,winoDM}.

 A recurring feature of many models of supersymmetry breaking is that the lightest neutralino is mostly bino.
 It turns out that in much of the parameter space not already ruled out by LEP with a bino-like $\stilde N_1$, the predicted relic density is too high, either because the LSP couplings are too small, or the sparticles are too heavy, or both, leading to an annihilation cross-section that is too low.
 To avoid this, there must be significant contributions to $\langle \sigma v \rangle$.
 The possibilities can be classified qualitatively in terms of the diagrams that contribute most strongly to the annihilation.